hadley/roxygen3/README.md

 * A new `@dev` tag flags a function as being more suitable for developers who want to build on top of your package than everyday users.

+* `@useDynLib` with no arguments will automatically figure out what the namespace directive should be.
+Additionally, arguments are no longer parsed so that you can use the full range of `useDynLib` directives.

 * Custom behaviour objects allow you to control exactly what tags, processors and writers are applied to the roxygen blocks.
 By modifying the `default_behaviour()` you can turn off tags that you don't want, or restrict the output to only Rd files, the `NAMESPACE` or the `DESCRIPTION`.

 # Developers guide